Lion-man of Hohlenstein-Stadel: Interpretation

 Some researchers have ascribed sexual characteristics to the object.
 Initially, the figurine was classified as male by Hahn who suggested a plate on the abdomen could be a flaccid penis.
 Schmid later classified this feature as a pubic triangle; however, from examination of new parts of the sculpture, she proposed that the figurine was that of a woman with the head of a female cave lion.
 Male European cave lions appear to have largely or completely lacked the distinctive manes of their African counterparts, so the absence of a mane could not determine categorically that the figurine was that of a lioness, and a debate about its sex ensued among some involved in the research and the popular press.
 Kurt Wehrberger, of the Museum Ulm, stated that the statue had become an "icon of the feminist movement".

 After the 2012–2013 restoration, it was realized that the triangular platelet in the genital area was processed all around, separating it from the figurine.
 A fracture point suggests that originally it may have been square in shape, which most commonly could be interpreted as a stylized male sex organ.
-Debate continues, even though an objective determination of the sex of the Löwenmensch figurine may be impossible.
+Debate continues, even though an objective determination of the intended sex of the Löwenmensch figurine may be impossible.

-The Löwenmensch figurine lay in a chamber almost 30 m from the entrance of the Stadel cave, accompanied by many other objects.
+The Löwenmensch figurine laid in a chamber almost 30 m from the entrance of the Stadel cave, accompanied by many other objects.
 Bone tools and worked antlers were found, along with jewellery consisting of pendants, beads, and perforated animal teeth.
 The chamber was probably a special place, possibly used as a storehouse, hiding-place, or maybe as an area for cultic rituals.

 A similar but smaller lion-headed human figurine was found in Hohle Fels.
 Archaeologist Nicholas Conard suggested that "the occupants of Hohle Fels in the Ach Valley and Hohlenstein-Stadel in the Lone Valley must have been members of the same cultural group and shared beliefs and practices connected with therianthropic images of felids and humans" and that "the discovery of a second Löwenmensch lends support to the hypothesis that Aurignacian people practised a form of shamanism."

 The figurine shares certain similarities with later French cave paintings, which also show hybrid creatures with human-like lower bodies and animal heads, such as the "Sorcerer" from the Trois Frères in the Pyrenees or the "Bison-man" from the Grotte de Gabillou in the Dordogne.

 Debate exists as to whether the figurine depicts a lion or human-lion hybrid figure at all; with similarities to a standing bear, and the unreliable nature of the reconstructions cited.